pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Terminology regarding the Domain Name System comes from {{?BCP219}}, with addition terms defined here:

-* legacy delegation: A delegation that is done with an NS RRset
+* legacy delegation: A delegation that is done with an NS resouce record set (RR set)
-* legacy response: A response which does not take (new) special semantics of DELEG RRtype into account
+* legacy response: A response that does not take the special semantics of the DELEG record into account
-* legacy referral response: A response with an NS RRset in the AUTHORITY section, plus all relevant DNSSEC records
+* legacy referral response: A response with an NS RR set in the AUTHORITY section, plus all relevant DNSSEC records
 * legacy resolver: A resolver which does not follow the DELEG protocol
 * DELEG-aware: An authoritative server or resolver that follows the protocol defined in this document
-* DELEG-unaware: An authoritative server or resolver that does not (yet) follow the protocol defined in this document
+* DELEG-unaware: An authoritative server or resolver that does not follow the protocol defined in this document

-# DELEG and DELEGI Record Types
+# DELEG and DELEGI Resource Record Types

-The DELEG record (whose RRtype is TBD1) and the DELEGI record (whose RRtype is TBD2, different than that of DELEG) have the same wire and presentation formats, but their semantics are different.
+The DELEG record, RR type TBD, and the DELEGI record, RR type TBD2 (different from that of DELEG), have the same wire and presentation formats, but their semantics are different as described in a following section.

 TODO: Decide about class: IN or class independent?
 SVCB is IN-specific.

-The record format is based on the extensible key=value list that was originally defined for "SvcParams" for the SVCB record type {{?RFC9460}}.
+The record format is based on the extensible key=value list that was originally defined as "SvcParams" for the SVCB record type {{?RFC9460}}.
-Unlike SVCB, DELEG protocol does not have "SvcPriority" and "TargetName" fields.
+Unlike SVCB, the DELEG protocol does not have "SvcPriority" and "TargetName" fields.
 The keys in the DELEG protocol are different than those used in SVCB.
-To avoid confusion between the two protocols, the list of key=value parameters used by the DELEG protocol are called DelegInfos.
+To avoid confusion between the two protocols, the list of key=value parameters used by the DELEG protocol are called DelegInfos and will be tracked in their own IANA registy for Delegation Information.

 The following rules are adapted from SVCB, but with changed names:

 - The whole RDATA consists of a single list called "DelegInfos".
 - DelegInfos consists of individual DelegInfo key=value pairs.
-- Each DelegInfo pair has DelegInfoKey and a (possibly optional) DelegInfoValue.
+- Each DelegInfo pair has DelegInfoKey and a possibly optional DelegInfoValue.
 - Each DelegInfo has a specified presentation format and wire encoding.
 - Each DelegInfoKey has a presentation name and a registered key number.
 - Each DelegInfoValue is in a format specific to its DelegInfoKey.